 Spam filters analyze your content and then segregate you into email folders, like primary, promotional, spam, and junk.
 Using high-risk words like free, discount, buy, and promo flag your email to be put in either the promotional or spam list.

-Speaking of the optimum number of emails that you should send to a user, Molly and Steve share the same view.
+Speaking of the optimum number of emails that you should send to a user, let us tell you that there isn’t one.
 If it is truly value-adding content that will help your users, send one every day (but please pay attention to open and engagement rates to segregate users who don’t like receiving mails so frequently).
 The same sending pattern cannot be followed for promotional emails.
 Too many promotional emails is a one-way ticket to the spam folder.

 While delivering content, it is very crucial to ensure you have an impactful subject line.
 The subject line is the first thing that attracts a person to click on an email.
 If your subject line is not interesting, even if you are indeed serving the best content out there, your email may be lost amongst many others.
 Here’s how you can write great subject lines:

 For starters, long subject lines will get cut and not be seen as a complete statement in your inbox.
 Keeping it concise gives your user a quick hint into what he should expect when he opens your mail.
 HubSpot recommends keeping your subject line’s length to not more than 50 characters.
 They also suggest not to use words like ‘newsletter’ and ‘update’ since they may decrease the open rate.